 How soil ‘pushes’ (and how to build a retaining wall that pushes back)

-When you contemplate how to build a retaining wall a retain wall design, you may imagine how firm and solid it’ll appear from the front, or how great the new garden will look above it.
-But unless you give serious thought to what goes on behind and below the wall, it may not look good for long.
-A poorly built wall can lean, separate, even topple—and it’s out there in plain sight where all your neighbors can point and snicker.
+When you contemplate how to build a retaining wall, you may imagine how firm and solid it’ll appear from the front, or how great the new garden will look above it.
+But unless you give serious thought to what goes on behind and below the wall, the retaining wall design may not look good for long.
+A poor retaining wall design wall can lean, separate, even topple—and it’s out there in plain sight where all your neighbors can point and snicker.
 You don’t want that!

 Lots of people think a retaining wall needs to hold back all 6 gazillion tons of soil in the yard behind it.
 It doesn’t.
 It only needs to retain a wedge of soil, or elongated wedge of soil, similar to that shown in Fig. A. In simple terms (our apologies to all you soil engineers out there): Undisturbed soil—soil that has lain untouched and naturally compacted for thousands of years—has a maximum slope beyond which it won’t ‘hang together’ on its own.
 This slope is called the failure plane.
 If left alone, the soil behind the failure plane will stay put on its own.
 But the soil in front of the failure plane—the natural soil or the fill you’re going to add—wants to slide down the failure plane.

 Gravity, along with the slope, directs most of the weight and pressure of the fill toward the lower part of the retaining wall.
 Since soil weighs a beefy 100-plus lbs. per cu. ft., you need some pretty heavy material—large retaining wall blocks, boulders, timbers or poured concrete—to counteract the pressure.
 Just as important, it needs to be installed the right way.
 Here are three key principles in building any solid retaining wall: